-Our studios teach a mix of classical Bikram style Hatha yoga, as well as Power Vinyasa and Yin Yoga.
+Our studios offer a mix of classic Bikram style Hatha yoga, as well as Power Vinyasa and Yin Yoga.

 The room is heated to 38 degrees to enable deep and effective stretching, increase cardiovascular activity and detoxification, and reduce soreness the next day.
 Come hydrated, with an open heart and smile on your face.
 Life-changing, body-blasting, and soul-nourishing hard work!